katholiek-onderwijs-vlaanderen/sri/README.md

       }
      }
     ]

+The HTTP status code of the response must be the highest values of the responses to the operations inside of the original batch.

 ## Algorithms
 Implementations can expose various algorithms as a POST operation.
 The input and output of such an algorithm call SHOULD be JSON documents.
 Besides this the server can choose the content of those documents.